nmantani/archiver-MOTW-support-comparison/README.md

 - MOTW of a file extracted with Windows Explorer or WinZip:
 ![images/explorer.png](images/explorer.png)

-- MOTW of a file extracted with Bandizip:
+- MOTW of a file extracted with 7-Zip or Bandizip:
 ![images/bandizip.png](images/bandizip.png)

 - MOTW of a file extracted with Explzh or WinRAR: